mattvenn/zero-to-asic-www/content/post/year_update_2022.md

 * [Chipflow](https://www.chipflow.io/) on communications and building a system-on-chip with [Amaranth](https://github.com/amaranth-lang/amaranth)
 * Zero to ASIC course and TinyTapeout to lower the barrier to ASIC design and help people get to their first tapeout

-There has been a some confusion between the *Zero to ASIC course* and the [ZeroASIC](https://www.zeroasic.com/) startup.
+There has been some confusion between the *Zero to ASIC course* and the [ZeroASIC](https://www.zeroasic.com/) startup.
 I'm not involved in their efforts, but feel free to check out their site!
 They're developing a great Verilog-to-GDS flow called silicon compiler.

 ## Goals for 2023
 Here are some of the goals I'd like to accomplish in 2023 with the community: